Configuration

 Spinnaker configuration is a multipart process, including configuring Cloud providers as deployment targets and external storage for metadata persistence.

 There are a number of other things you can configure in your Spinnaker installation enumerated below.
-At any point in time, assuming that your configuration changes were accepted by Halyard (no validation failed), you can apply your configuration using the same command used to initially provision Spinnaker:
+At any point in time, you can apply your configuration by deploying Spinnaker services:

-You can add more Accounts to as many Providers as you want.
+You can add as many target accounts as you want.
 There is nothing preventing you from deploying to two Kubernetes clusters, one Google Compute Engine project, and an App Engine application all at once.

 Secure your Spinnaker installation